 Recognition that the scientific problems of the ocean require a truly interdisciplinary approach was embodied in plans for the International Geophysical Year of 1957-1958, and the same approach was adopted by SCOR from its beginning.
 SCOR took the responsibility from 1957 to bring together ocean scientists from all parts of the world, through a variety of mechanisms, to advance ocean science and overcome barriers to understanding the ocean.

-More than 2,000 individuals have been involved in SCOR since its beginning in 1957.
-The spreadsheet of these individuals can be downloaded here.
+More than 2,300 individuals have been involved in SCOR since its beginning in 1957.

 SCOR started a series of International Oceanographic Congresses in 1959, which later became the Joint Oceanographic Assemblies.
 These were major international meetings to bring together ocean scientists on a regular basis.
 Six of these meetings were held.
 The final JOA was held in 1988 because the meetings of professional societies were by then fulfilling the role that the JOAs had previously served.

 For the next thirty years, the reputation of SCOR was largely based upon the successes of its scientific working groups.
 These small international groups address narrowly focused scientific topics (often new, “hot” topics in the field) that can benefit from international attention.
 Working groups must accomplish their objectives within a limited time frame, usually about four years.
 They are established in response to proposals from independent groups of scientists, national committees for SCOR, other scientific organizations, or previous working groups.
 All working groups are expected to produce one or more peer-reviewed publications, organize a workshop or symposium, or otherwise make a significant contribution to advancing understanding of their topic.
 SCOR working groups address topics that range across all areas of ocean science.

 Large-Scale Ocean Research Projects